 before | string | regex | Required.
 Exclusive with when , skip | What to match but does not consume the input stream, should be used in conjunction with goto , pop , inset |

 skip | string | regex | Required.
-Exclusive with when , before | What to match but does not get propogated to the grammar, the matched text is ignored |
+Exclusive with when , before | What to match but does not get propagated to the grammar, the matched text is ignored |

 goto | word | Must be a valid state Exclusive with pop , inset , stay | Moves to the defined state and adds the current state onto the stack |

-pop | number | none | If included implicitly uses 1 if no argument is provided Exclusive with goto , inset , stay | Pops 1 or the number of states off the stack |
+pop | number | none | If included, implicitly uses 1 if no argument is provided Exclusive with goto , inset , stay | Pops 1 or the number of states off the stack |

-inset | number | none | If included implicitly uses 1 if no argument is provided Exclusive with goto , pop , stay | Adds the current state onto the stack 1 or the number of times defined. |
+inset | number | none | If included, implicitly uses 1 if no argument is provided Exclusive with goto , pop , stay | Adds the current state onto the stack 1 or the number of times defined. |

 stay | none | Exclusive with goto , pop , inset | Prevents state switching when used in a span state |

-tag | string(s) comma seperated | ex: tag "tag1", "tag2", "tag3" | Applies 1 or more tags to the matched token, these can be referenced in the grammar |
+tag | string(s) comma separated | ex: tag "tag1", "tag2", "tag3" | Applies 1 or more tags to the matched token; these can be referenced in the grammar |

 highlight | string | This isn't used directly but can be used to help generate syntax highlighting. |